CLASSIFIED DOSSIER: EYES ONLY

 Core Activities:

 Introduce Predictive Analytics: Launch pilot projects using AI/ML for predictive use cases.
 Examples could include forecasting key commodity prices to inform hedging strategies, predicting supplier lead times to improve planning accuracy, or identifying potential supplier quality issues based on production data.
+This shifts the function from merely reacting to market forces to proactively anticipating them.

 Launch Digital Talent Academy: Create and launch a dedicated training and development program to upskill the entire procurement team in critical areas such as data analytics, digital technology, and strategic supplier relationship management.
+This ensures the human engine driving the system is certified and capable of interpreting the advanced intelligence being generated.

 Deliverables & Metrics: Enterprise-wide adoption of the S2P platform with high user satisfaction scores; documented value and improved accuracy from predictive analytics models; successful deployment of at least one AI-augmented decision support tool; and a procurement team with certified digital capabilities.